 These factors led to the rise of supra-village centers of power.
 In Mesopotamia, and probably in other places as well, these originated as cult centers which had commanded the religious allegiance of people for many centuries.
 These found themselves increasingly called upon to ensure fair access to water resources, settle disputes between villages and co-ordinate water control measures.

 From here it would have been a small step for the cult centers to pro-actively manage the water resources over a wide area by directing the construction and maintenance of new dams, ponds and irrigation channels.
 In this process they gained control of the labour of the villagers, and increasingly also the food surpluses produced by the villagers.

 These trends promoted the growth of a hierarchy of officials and overseers who came to have great power over the rest of the population.
 At their head stood a divinely-sanctioned monarch.
-What had originally been a small cult-centre had grown into a temple-palace complex, surrounded by a large, walled settlement which can be recognised as a city; and a loose conglomeration of villages had become a “city state”.
+What had originally been a small cult-center had grown into a temple-palace complex, surrounded by a large, walled settlement which can be recognized as a city; and a loose conglomeration of villages had become a “city state”.

 This origin of royal power in the need to manage water resources over a wide area is reflected in the titles of the early chiefs and kings of ancient Egypt, who were known as “water chiefs”.
-In Mesopotamia archaeologists can trace the evolution of cult centres over thousands of years (c.
+In Mesopotamia archaeologists can trace the evolution of cult centers over thousands of years (c.
 5000 BC to c.
 2500 BC) from single-roomed buildings to multi-building temple and palace complexes.
 Around these, villages of a hundred or so families grew into settlements of thousands of families; and simple societies composed only of farmers had grown into complex, class-based societies of craft workers, soldiers, officials, priests and rulers.